cb130felix/C3PM/README.md

 # C3PM

 Construct 3 Pack Manager is a tool that helps you to make your c3 development modular.
-With c3pm it's possible to create c3p (construct 3 projects) and import it into another c3p as a sub project (c3 pack) to reuse code from previous projects.
+With c3pm it's possible to import a c3p
+(construct 3 projects) into another c3p as a sub project (c3 pack) making it easier to make reusable code using construct events system.

 # Download